 Paris New Year’s Eve

-For the first time since 2000, fireworks has lit up the sky of Paris as more than 300,000 people were gathered along the prestigious Avenue des Champs-Élysées in the waiting for the start of 2015.
-The avenue was closed to traffic so that people could attend a light show projected onto the Arc de Triomphe 15 minutes before the clock hit midnight.
+For the first time since 2000, fireworks lit up the sky of Paris as more than 300,000 people gathered along the prestigious Avenue des Champs-Élysées waiting for the start of 2015.
+The avenue was closed to traffic so people could attend a light show projected onto the Arc de Triomphe 15 minutes before midnight.

 Celebrations to mark the start of 2015 have taken place in Paris on the Champs-Élysées with the Arc de Triomphe providing a spectacular backdrop.

-Despite being one of the world’s most visited cities, Paris refrained from putting on elaborate fireworks such as those organised in London, Sydney or New York.
+Despite being one of the world’s most visited cities, Paris refrained from putting on elaborate fireworks like those organised in London, Sydney or New York.

-Paris Mayor Anne Hidalgo who took office last April invited all Parisians and Paris lovers to celebrate the start of 2015 on the Champs-Élysées.
-The 600,000 euros light show used video mapping (or projection mapping) which turned the Arc de Triomphe into a giant canvas.
+Paris Mayor Anne Hidalgo, who took office last April, invited all Parisians and Paris lovers to celebrate the start of 2015 on the Champs-Élysées.
+The 600,000 euros light show used video mapping (or projection mapping), which turned the Arc de Triomphe into a giant canvas.
 The event paid homage to the city’s favourite monuments and made a few references to ecological themes.
-Fireworks were not on the agenda but the organisers had a kept the secret well and offered Paris a splendid finale.
+Fireworks were not on the agenda, but the organisers had kept the secret well and offered Paris a splendid finale.